 From inception, we have financed our operations primarily through the use of working capital from the sale of equity securities.
-To date, we have not borrowed (other than by issuing convertible notes, all of which have been converted into equity) or financed our operations through equipment leases, financing loans or other debt instruments.
-As of December 31, 2011, we had \$27,997 in cash and cash equivalents as compared to \$30,521 at December 31, 2010.
-The \$2,524 decrease in 2011 from 2010 reflects the \$15,038 of net cash provided by 2011 financing activities offset by \$17,458 of net cash used in operating activities and \$104 of net cash used in investing activities.
-Our cash and cash equivalents at December 31, 2011 are liquid investments in cash with two commercial banks and money market accounts held in accounts that substantially exceed FDIC limits.
+As of December 31, 2012, the Company had not borrowed (other than by issuing convertible notes, all of which have been converted into equity) or financed our operations through equipment leases, financing loans or other debt instruments.
+Subsequent to year end 2012, the Company signed a term sheet for a debt instrument in the amount of \$10 million, \$6 million of which is available immediately upon closing and \$4 million of which will be available based on certain future milestones.
+As of December 31, 2012, we had \$7,862 in cash and cash equivalents as compared to \$27,997 at December 31, 2011.
+The \$20,135 decrease in 2012 from 2011 reflects the \$5,247 of net cash provided by 2012 financing activities offset by \$19,224 of net cash used in operating activities and \$6,158 of net cash used in investing activities which was principally for the purchase of MelaFind® systems.
+Our cash and cash equivalents at December 31, 2012 are liquid investments in cash with two commercial banks and money market accounts held in accounts that substantially exceed FDIC limits.